 The Dorema genus belongs to Apiaceae family which consists six species in the flora of Iran [1].
-Dorema genus produces an ammoniac gum resin which is known as "Oshagh" in Iranian traditional medicine [2].
-The exudate with а warm and drv temperament (mizaj) has been applied for various disorders such as neurotic, urinary, gastrointestinal, respiratory and ophthalmic diseases [3-5].
+Dorema genus produces an ammoniac gum resin which is known as "Oshagh" in Iranian traditional medicine [2]. and The exudate with warm a drv temperament (mizaj) has been applied for various disorders such as neurotic, urinary, gastrointestinal, respiratory and ophthalmic diseases [3-5].